BloomTech-Labs/Groa-ds/README.md

 Existing web sites geared towards providing a recommendation rely entirely on basic rating models which are weighted heavily towards popular films and generally do a poor job identifying unique outliers.

-Movie Recommendation Engine will use NLP to create unique recommendations based upon the way in which users talk about movies rather than the reductive 1-5 or 1-10 rating system.
+Our movie recommendation engine will use natural language processing methods to create unique recommendations based upon the way in which users talk about movies as well as the basic 1-5 or 1-10 rating system.

 ### Tech Stack